You, no doubt, dream about how you want your wedding day to look and feel. We have several sites that are as unique as our couples.

 The Obadiah House

 This is one of the historical homes on site that was built for Hiram Warner’s brother, Obadiah Warner.
-It is a two room cottage that has beautiful photographic opportunities outside, and is used for the caterer’s prep area inside.
+It is a two room cottage that has beautiful photographic opportunities outside, and is used for the caterer’s prep area and vendor lounge inside.

 The Overseer’s Cabin